marcopunimi/mec-assign-patterns/README.md

-# mec-assign-patterns
-Optimal Mobile Edge Computing Assignment Patterns
+# Optimal Mobile Edge Computing Assignment Patterns

 This repository contains the implementation of the optimization algorithm described in